-Most of the mobile app development companies are using best DevOps practices for their production activities including planning, creating, packaging, verifying, configuring, monitoring and version control.
+Most mobile app development companies are using best DevOps practices for their production activities including planning, creating, packaging, verifying, configuring, monitoring, and version control.

-The following section walks you through a comprehensive list of top open-source DevOps tools that are everyone’s favourite.
+The following section walks you through a comprehensive list of top open-source DevOps tools that are everyone’s favorite.

 Ever since its inception, DevOps tools have been bridging gaps between development and operations teams, both of whom are the key to a successful IT project.

 Rely on or more of the following open-source DevOps tools to stimulate better problem-solving and collaboration across teams.

 An open-source and free automation server for continuous integration and continuous delivery (CI/CD), deploying, and testing.
 Jenkins is the number one open-source DevOps tool that has made it easy for teams to supervise repeated tasks, manage iterations easily, and identify issues in the code quickly.